 Imagine losing a loved one and not getting any answers.
 How would you feel if law enforcement decided to move on to another case?
 Project: Cold Case gives cases of unsolved murders and disappearances a second chance of exposure to the public.

 Project: Cold Case is a Jacksonville-based nonprofit organization that highlights cases that have fallen from law enforcement priority lists.
-Ryan Backman, the founder of Project Cold Case, developed a passion for highlighting cold cases after his father’s homicide, which remains unsolved over a decade later.
+Ryan Backmann, the founder of Project Cold Case, developed a passion for highlighting cold cases after his father’s homicide, which remains unsolved over a decade later.

-According to Backman, cases may go cold for many reasons, but once a case receives that status, the families begin to lose hope.
+According to Backmann, cases may go cold for many reasons, but once a case receives that status, the families begin to lose hope.
 Some law enforcement agencies have cold case divisions; however, lack of manpower, funding, and evidence are contributing factors to keeping cases from becoming a priority.

 Project: Cold Case does not actively seek cases that have gone cold.
-Rather, families of the victims reach out to Backman to highlight their loved ones’ cases.
+Rather, families of the victims reach out to Backmann to highlight their loved ones’ cases.
 Family members will provide details of the victim including their personality, accomplishments, and details surrounding the victim’s homicide or disappearance.
-Backman says he understands that families grieve in their own way so it may be difficult for families to talk about their loved ones.
+Backmann says he understands that families grieve in their own way so it may be difficult for families to talk about their loved ones.

-“It is helpful that I have been through something similar, so we have that bond automatically,” Backman said.
+“It is helpful that I have been through something similar, so we have that bond automatically,” Backmann said.
 “As long as someone cares, then families are more than willing to open up and share their stories.
 They truly appreciate the help.”

 Project: Cold Case has helped with a number of cold case arrests by keeping the public aware.
 Particularly with old cases, the technological advances of DNA testing became essential.
 In many cases, all the investigator needs is that one witness to come forward.